koding/kite/README.md

 -------------

 Kite is both the name of the framework and the micro-service that is written by using this framework.
-Basicly, it is an RPC server and it can do anything you want.
+Basically, it is an RPC server and it can do anything you want.
 They can discover other kites using a service called Kontrol, and communicate with them.
 The communication protocol uses a websocket as transport in order to allow web applications to connect directly to kites.